SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/collect-metrics.md

 Sumo Logic Distribution for OpenTelemetry Collector provides various receivers for metrics collection.
 Full list of them is available in [our repository].

-In order to use receiver, you need to define it in `receivers:` section and then use in pipeline.
+To use the receiver, you need to define it in the `receivers:` section and then use it in the pipeline.
-Lets consider the following example usage of [Host Metrics receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver#host-metrics-receiver):
+Let's consider the following example usage of [Host Metrics receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver#host-metrics-receiver):

 ```yaml
 receivers: